flooding during Hurricane Isabel in 2003

 If a hurricane brings a storm surge of 6-8 feet into the region, much of Virginia Beach and Norfolk will be underwater due to the storm surge, the rise in sea level associated with the lower barometric pressure in the eye of the hurricane.
 Tidewater officials track hurricanes as closely as the officials in Florida or North Carolina, where most hurricanes come ashore on the East Coast, but no hurricane came ashore directly in Virginia in the 1900's.9

 But inevitably, one is headed into the Chesapeake Bay.
-The state has designated hurricane evacuation routes for getting people out of the Hampton Roads area.
-It requires reversing eastbound I-64, so there are four escape lanes headed west to the higher ground east of Williamsburg.
+To prepare for evacuation, the state has designated hurricane evacuation routes for getting people out of the Hampton Roads area.
+The evacuation plan requires reversing eastbound I-64 to double the number of escape lanes headed west; there are gates on all interchanges between the high ground east of Williamsburg (I-295) and Hampton.

-Sea Level Rise: At various times, the Atlantic Ocean has been higher and Norfolk has been underwater - that's why there are whale fossils from the Miocene Period found in sand/gravel deposits on the Coastal Plain.
+At various times, the Atlantic Ocean has been higher and Norfolk has been underwater; that is why there are whale fossils from the Miocene Period are found in sand/gravel deposits on the Coastal Plain.
 Since the end of the last ice age, the shoreline of Virginia has moved westward as the Atlantic Ocean has expanded and covered the continental shelf.
 The Native Americans who first settled Virginia camped on a different Atlantic Ocean coastline during their hunting and gathering expeditions.
-Their first campsites are probably 30-50 miles offshore now, under 100 feet of saltwater and recent sediments.
+Their first campsites are probably 30-50 miles offshore now, under 300-400 feet of saltwater and recent sediments.

 Ever since the first Paleo-Indians arrived in Virginia, rising sea levels have been forcing humans to move their communities back from the edge of the Atlantic Ocean.
 However, the shifting shorelines that spurred abandonment of Hog Island may be triggered by normal barrier island sand migration, rather than increasing sea levels.
-An archeologist working on the Eastern Shore has commented:14
+An archaeologist working on the Eastern Shore has commented:15

 In addition to sea level rising, the land in the lower Chesapeake Bay is subsiding.
 The drop in the level of the land is caused by one or more of the following reasons: